You can find your customs forms and our page of guidelines by logging onto your My Orders section.

 You will be asked to give a unit value, and this will need to match the value that you have booked in online.

 When we ask for the value of your items, we are asking for the value of the goods now, as opposed to when they were first bought.
-The re-sale value would decrease the longer you can owned your items, so please ensure you are not giving us the cost for purchasing the goods brand new.
+The re-sale value would decrease the longer you have owned your items, so please ensure you are not giving us the cost of purchasing the goods brand new.

 The passport details uploaded would need to be from the person whose baggage is being shipped - who actually owns the items.

-We would also advise making sure that the person who owns the baggage's name is on either the collection or delivery address information.
+We would also advise making sure that the person who owns the baggage's name is on the delivery address information as the receiver and person named in customs documents should match, even if someone else will sign for the delivery on your behalf.

-Prior to itemising your contents, please ensure you are reading our Prohibited items list linked here - http://bit.ly/2PHa54d
+Prior to itemising your contents, please ensure you are reading our Prohibited items list linked here.

 Our services would differ from airlines, and this means that we cannot ship any liquids, regardless of how small they are.